 Wraparound protection is an important thing which must not be taken lightly; it can cause serious downtime and cause problems for various workloads.

 Autovacuum can be turned off globally.
-However, this does NOT mean that the daemon is stopped – it merely means that it ONLY does wraparound protection.
+However, this does NOT mean that the daemon stops - it merely means that it ONLY does wraparound protection.
 The reason why this is done is to make sure that downtime is minimized as much as possible.
 It’s easier to live with table bloat than with downtime.

 Therefore, stopping autovacuum is not really possible – it can only be suspended for the majority of tasks.
 It is not a good idea to turn off the autovacuum completely, anyway.
 In most cases, all turning it off does is cause trouble.